iraikov/chicken-unitconv/README.md

 ## Version history

+- 4.0 : Using exact arithmetic [André Sá]
-- 3.3 : Additional units of time [Andre Sa]
+- 3.3 : Additional units of time [André Sá]
 - 3.0 : Compatibility with CHICKEN 5
 - 2.6 : Bugfixes in unit* and unit/
 - 2.3 : Added definitions for centimeter and centimeter-squared